DanielE-J/WoW-Quiz/README.md

 ### Site Owner Stories
 7. As a site owner, I want users to be able to contact us and give sugestions to new questions
 8. As a site owner, I want users to be able to find us on social media.

+## Design

+### Design Choices

+The Game was design so the picture can show the user what type of quiz it is, and to test there knowledge.